I was in Kotor, Montenegro, a small coastal town, for all of 36 hours. As much as I’d like, I won’t be giving you an in-depth Kotor travel guide.

 So you see, it’s not just a video game

-But no, nothing to do with the city… as far as I know, but then, I’ve never played it.
+But no, nothing to do with the city… as far as I know

-I saw plenty of police in Kotor, which I think were there to regulate the many tourists, buses and cars.
-They seem effective: I saw a pedestrian stopped for jaywalking, and other visitors report their cars being towed for parking in the wrong place so beware: if you’re driving, make sure you head for the nearest parking lot.
+I saw plenty of police in Kotor, which I think were there to regulate the many tourists, buses, and cars.
+They seem effective: I saw a pedestrian stopped for jaywalking, and other visitors reported their cars being towed for parking in the wrong place so beware: if you’re driving, make sure you head for the nearest parking lot.

 And that’s my first impression of Kotor: stunning, delicious, and worth a bit of planning to avoid the crowds.

-- Montenegro means Black Mountain – but then you knew that…
+- Montenegro means Black Mountain – but then you probably knew that…

 - The currency is the Euro, even though Montenegro is not a member of the European Union – but unlike EU countries, it doesn’t produce its own coins.

 - The roads to the main tourist areas are excellent, but the driving can be interesting, especially that bit about “who owns the solid line in the middle”.
 But generally, people adhere to speed limits (and the views are spectacular).

 - Montenegro is a small country (smaller than the US state of Connecticut) with a population of 620,000 – close to the population of Baltimore or Las Vegas.

 - It has only been an independent country since 2006.